daliagachc/banana-inspector/README.md

 ![image](https://user-images.githubusercontent.com/15239248/135803333-d86d1643-6b83-4f9d-801c-b596733318a9.png)

-the Bnn-inspector is a python gui to analyze atmospheric particle size distributions.
+the bnn-inspector [banana-inspector] is a python-based gui to analyze atmospheric particle size distributions.
-Its goal are to
+Its goals are to
  - visualize the data interactively
- - analyze new particle formation events
+ - analyze new particle formation events (NPF)

 it is based on pyqtgraph and heavily used the concept of flowchart and nodes described there.